TiCaLiBrO/Trillia/root/learning/tutorials/trillia/variables/ordinal trial/sepalinfo.md

 ## Prelude

-Assignment allows us to swap data.
-Using the techniques you learned already, you can do what is called an Ordinal swap.
+Using the techniques you learned in the previous lesson, it's now your turn to figure out how to perform an Ordinal swap on three values.
-Ordinal here just means that it's a swap that happens step-by-step.

 ## The Trial